-Since 2017, Maryland’s Child Well-Being Scorecard serves as a replacement for the annual Results for Child Well-Being report.
-This allows for a number of improvements in the way the Office shares data and information with the Local Management Boards and the public including:
+Since 2017, Maryland’s Child Well-Being Scorecard serves as a replacement for the printed annual Results for Child Well-Being report.
+This allows for a number of improvements in the way data and information is shared with the Local Management Boards and the public including:

-- The development of a greater level of transparency both at the State and jurisdictional level.
-In addition to data and narratives for all of the Results and Indicators tracked by the Governor’s Office for Children, the Office website will now feature information on all of the Local Management Board programs funded by Maryland’s Children’s Cabinet.
+- A greater level of transparency both at the State and jurisdictional level.
+In addition to data and narratives for all the Results and Indicators tracked, the website features information on all of the Local Management Board programs funded by Maryland’s Children’s Cabinet.

-- A more efficient and effective reporting system for the Local Management Boards and the Governor’s Office for Children.
+- A more efficient and effective reporting system for the Local Management Boards.
 The Scorecard serves as a hub for all program performance measures and allow both the Office and the Local Management Boards to view changes over time and better identify both successes and areas in need of improvement.

 - User-friendly reports.
-Visitors to the Governor’s Office for Children’s website will be able to view reports for specific Results and Indicators that will include historical information and in-depth discussions through the stories behind the data.
+Visitors to the online Scorecard will be able to view reports for specific Results and Indicators that includes historical information and in-depth discussions through the stories behind the data.